mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 [...]
 ```

 In order to perform allocations, you will need to know what object alignment the runtime expects.
 Runtimes often align allocations at word boundaries (i.e. 4- or 8-bytes) as it allows the CPU to access the data faster at execution time.
-Additionally, the language may use the unused lowest order bits to store flags (e.g. type information), so it is important that MMTk respects these expectations.
-Once you have figured out the alignment requirements for your runtime, you should update the [`VM::MIN_ALIGNMENT`](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.VMBinding.html#associatedconstant.MIN_ALIGNMENT) constant in `VMBinding` to the correct value.
+Additionally, the runtime may use the unused lowest order bits to store flags (e.g. type information), so it is important that MMTk respects these expectations.
+Once you have figured out the alignment requirements for your runtime, you should update the [`MIN_ALIGNMENT`](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.VMBinding.html#associatedconstant.MIN_ALIGNMENT) constant in `VMBinding` to the correct value.

 Now that MMTk is aware of each mutator thread, you have to change the runtime's allocation functions to call into MMTk to allocate using `mmtk_alloc` and set object metadata using `mmtk_post_alloc`.
 Note that there may be multiple allocation functions in the runtime so make sure that you edit them all!

 You should use the saved `Mutator` pointer as the first parameter, the requested object size as the next parameter, and any alignment requirements the runtimes has as the third parameter.

-If your runtime requires a non-zero allocation offset (i.e. returned address vs actual allocated address) then you have to provide the required value as the fourth parameter.
+If your runtime requires a non-zero allocation offset (i.e. the alignment requirements are for the offset address, not the returned address) then you have to provide the required value as the fourth parameter.
 Note that you ***must*** also update the [`USE_ALLOCATION_OFFSET`](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.VMBinding.html#associatedconstant.USE_ALLOCATION_OFFSET) constant in the `VMBinding` implementation if your runtime requires a non-zero allocation offset.

 For the time-being, you can ignore the `allocator` parameter in both these functions and always pass a value of `0` which means MMTk will pick the default allocator for your collector (a bump pointer allocator in the case of NoGC).

 Finally, you need to call `mmtk_post_alloc` with the object address returned from the previous `mmtk_alloc` call in order to initialize object metadata.

-**Note:** Currently MMTk faultily assumes object sizes are multiples of the `VM::MIN_ALIGNMENT`.
-If you encounter errors with alignment, a simple workaround would be to align the requested object size up to the `VM::MIN_ALIGNMENT`.
+**Note:** Currently MMTk assumes object sizes are multiples of the `MIN_ALIGNMENT`.
+If you encounter errors with alignment, a simple workaround would be to align the requested object size up to the `MIN_ALIGNMENT`.
 See [here](https://github.com/mmtk/mmtk-core/issues/730) for the tracking issue to fix this bug.

 ### Rust changes